scikit-learn-contrib/hiclass/README.md

 **Don't see a feature on this list?** Search our [issue tracker](https://github.com/mirand863/hiclass/issues) if someone has already requested it and add a comment to it explaining your use-case, or open a new issue if not.
 We prioritize our roadmap based on user feedback, so we'd love to hear from you.

+## Roadmap

+Here is HiClass' public roadmap: https://github.com/mirand863/hiclass/projects/1.

+We do Just-In-Time planning, and we tend to reprioritize based on your feedback.
+Hence, items you see on this roadmap are subject to change.
+We prioritize features based on the number of people asking for it, features/fixes that are small enough and can be addressed while we work on other related features, features/fixes that help improve stability & relevance and features that address interesting use cases that excite us!
+If you'd like to have a request prioritized, we ask that you add a detailed use-case for it, either as a comment on an existing issue (besides a thumbs-up) or in a new issue.
+The detailed context helps.

 ## Install

 ### Option 1: Conda